 Policy term

-It's essential to note that the total deduction under Section 80C is capped at ₹1.5 Lakh.
 Individuals can choose a combination of these savings schemes to maximise their tax benefits.
-Always check the latest tax regulations as they may be subject to change.
+Always check the latest tax regulations, as they may be subject to change.

-Here's an overview of tax deductions under Section 80C for investment schemes and associated details:
+Here's an 80C deduction list for eligible investment schemes and associated details:

 Savings Scheme